oddstream/gosol/README.md

 ## History

 First, there was a Javascript version that used SVG graphics and ran in web browsers.
 Game variants were configured using static lookup tables, which I thought was a good idea at the time.
+It's still available via the https://oddstream.games website, but I don't recommend it.

 Second, there was a version in Lua, using the Solar2d game engine, that made it to the Google Play store.
 Game variants were configured using static lookup tables, which I still thought was a good idea.

 Third, there was a version in Go, using the Ebiten game engine, with help from gg/fogleman.
-The design was internally a mess, and the cards didn't scale, so this was abandoned.
+The design was internally a mess (you can't write Java in Go!), and the cards didn't scale, so this was abandoned.
 Game variants were configured using static lookup tables, which was starting to become a source of clumsiness and code smells.

 Fourth, there is a version in C that uses the Raylib game engine and uses Lua to script the game variants.
 The design was good, but has problems with scaling cards.

 Fifth, there was this version in Go, using the Ebiten game engine, with help from gg/fogleman.
 The design is way better than the original attempt in Go, and allows the option for scripting games.

 Sixth, there was a complete rewrite in Lua + the LÖVE game engine.
 It replaced the second version, runs on Android/Linux/Windows, and is available in the Google Play Store.
+It has some problems with fuzzy card graphics.

 ## Acknowledgements